 In 2012 we piloted From the Ground Up in 2 schools with the following goals.

-- Promote healthy nutrition environments and encourage Yukoners to eat more vegetables.
+- Promote healthy nutrition environments and encourage Yukoners to eat more locally grown and produced foods.

 - Connect Yukon farms to Yukon tables.

 Since 2012 it has grown from 2 to 23 schools.
 In 2016, early learning centres also joined, this year we have 8 that are participating.

 - runs October to November throughout Yukon communities;